tonethar/IGME-230-Fall-2018/schedule.md

 ## <a id="finalsweek">Finals Week Meeting

 During finals week, we will meet as a group and look at everyone's final projects!
-- Check SIS for the meeting time and location of your section
+- Check SIS for your section's meeting time and location

 <hr>